Alcoholism in Ireland: Historical context

 Alcohol consumption in Ireland witnessed a dramatic upsurge in the 18th century among the working class living in urban slums, who used alcohol to cope with their living conditions.
 Pubs became frequented by male working class patrons, leading to their association with masculinity and class.
-Although the population of Ireland grew 50% in the 18th century, the consumption of whiskey grew by 750%, with the mass industrialization of whisky manufacturing and subsequent reduced prices exacerbating the problem.
+Although the population of Ireland grew 50% in the 18th century, the consumption of whiskey grew by 750%, with the mass industrialization of whiskey manufacturing and subsequent reduced prices exacerbating the problem.

 In Irish history, the Catholic Church attempted to suppress alcoholism in Ireland by encouraging some young Catholics to swear oaths of abstinence from alcohol.
 It was believed this would help contain the problem of excessive alcohol consumption.
 Furthermore, geographical areas that had higher Catholic populations, generally had lower drinking rates.
 Higher attendance at mass was associated with lower consumption levels of alcohol.

 Furthermore, the Catholic Church in Ireland promoted alcohol abstinence organisations such as the Pioneer Total Abstinence Association (PTAA), which claimed 360,000 members by 1948.

 Protestant led movements were also a major force advocating for temperance in Ireland.
-Their tactics included promoting the consumption of lower-concentration alcoholic beverages such as beer and wine rather than whisky, highlighting the health concerns of excess whisky consumption, and proposing legislation limiting alcohol consumption.
+Their tactics included promoting the consumption of lower-concentration alcoholic beverages such as beer and wine rather than whiskey, highlighting the health concerns of excess whiskey consumption, and proposing legislation limiting alcohol consumption.
 Some Catholic groups joined the movement in the 19th century, with the goal of liberating their country from the English by curbing what they perceived as morally decadent behaviour brought on by alcohol consumption, as well to combat the prevailing stereotypes of the Irish that they believed facilitated their oppression by the English.

 Historically, the influence of British cultural practises (particularly during the plantations of Ireland) combined with the climate of Ireland have played a major role in excessive Irish alcohol consumption.
 Areas that had higher historical exposure to British cultural practises, which one study measured by whether a town had been host to games of cricket or not, tended to have higher consumption rates of alcohol.
 It is believed that the influence of British culture through things like sporting events promoted a drinking culture.